allegro/blog/_posts/2024-02-12-couchbase-expired-docs-tuning.md

 It's noteworthy that _XDCR_ can be configured in either a unidirectional or bidirectional manner.
 In our case, given active-active writes in all locations, we use a bidirectional configuration to replicate changes, irrespective of the location in which they were applied.

-## Deeper Analysis: Unraveling the Replication Enigma
+## Deeper analysis: unraveling the replication enigma

 Couchbase offers an abundance of highly detailed metrics regarding the internal state of the cluster.
 However, without a deep understanding, it becomes challenging to decipher whether irregularities or spikes in these metrics may indicate potential problems for customers.
 This challenge is